dukeforge/claimsDataHarmonization/wishList.md

 * Paid amount
 ___
 ### Notes
 **Bolded** are "Gotta Have".
 Asterisked are known to be difficult and are "Want to Have".
+Italicized is "Should Have".